- 1. Supply TFN to your super fund

 1. Supply TFN to your super fund

 Check that your super fund has your tax file number (TFN).
-If your super fund doesn’t have your TFN, your concessional (before-tax) contributions are hit with penalty tax, and you won’t be permitted to make non-concessional (after-tax) contributions, and you’ll be excluded from the co-contribution scheme.
+If your super fund doesn’t have your TFN, your concessional (before-tax) contributions are hit with penalty tax, and you won’t be permitted to make non-concessional (after-tax) contributions.
+And as bad things happen in threes, you’ll also be excluded from the co-contribution scheme.
 For more information, see SuperGuide.com.au article Super for beginners, part 14: Save tax – Supply TFN to your super fund.

 2. Combine your super accounts